 Variable-Speed Furnaces: What You Need to Know

-A variable-speed furnace can more precisely alter its fan speed to better meet the heating needs of your home.
-It starts at a slower speed until it notices a drop in temperature and then speeds up to generate more heat.
-This [precise fan is significantly more efficient than traditional furnaces, as it only utilizes the minimum amount of energy necessary to heat your home, saving you money in the long run.
+A variable-speed furnace can more precisely alter its fan speed to better meet the heating requirements of your home.
+It runs at a slower speed until it senses a drop in temperature and then ramps up to supply more heat.
+This [precise fan is significantly more efficient than traditional furnaces, as it only utilizes the minimum amount of energy needed to heat your home, resulting in more savings on your utility bill.

-A variable-speed furnace doesn’t need to stay on all the time.
-Instead, it runs at different speeds depending on the temperature in your home as well as the amount of energy it uses to maintain that temperature.
+A variable-speed furnace doesn’t operate all the time.
+Rather, it runs at different speeds according to the temperature in your Belton home as well as the amount of energy it uses to maintain that temperature.

-When sufficient energy is demanded to maintain your preferred temperature level, the furnace will switch to a higher speed in order to keep up with demand.
-This allows for more efficient heating in your home while also providing quieter operation.
+When sufficient energy is necessary to maintain your set temperature level, the furnace will shift to a higher speed to handle the demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces